llambiel/letsecureme/post.md

 * hardening the Security Headers
 * get that shiny A+ security rating we are looking for

-We will use Exoscale as a cloud provider since he offers integrated DNS management, integrated firewalls and is mainly focused on security, but you can follow along using any other cloud or traditional hosting service.
+We will use [Exoscale](https://www.exoscale.ch) as a cloud provider since they offer integrated firewall and DNS management.
+Exoscale is mainly focused on security, but you can follow along using any other cloud or traditional hosting service.

 ## Let's Encrypt overview